-What a real website audit covers
+What a real enterprise SEO audit covers

 1. Technical foundation